micheh/phpcs-gitlab/README.md

-Gitlab Report for PHP_CodeSniffer
+GitLab Report for PHP_CodeSniffer
 ---------------------------------
 ![Main workflow](https://github.com/micheh/phpcs-gitlab/workflows/Main%20workflow/badge.svg)
 [![codecov](https://codecov.io/gh/micheh/phpcs-gitlab/branch/master/graph/badge.svg)](https://codecov.io/gh/micheh/phpcs-gitlab)

-This library adds a custom report to [PHP_CodeSniffer](https://github.com/squizlabs/PHP_CodeSniffer) (phpcs) to generate a codequality artifact, which can be used by Gitlab CI/CD.
+This library adds a custom report to [PHP_CodeSniffer](https://github.com/PHPCSStandards/PHP_CodeSniffer/) (phpcs) to generate a codequality artifact that can be used by GitLab CI/CD.
-The custom report will be generated in the Code Climate format and allows Gitlab CI/CD to display the violations in the Code Quality report.
+The custom report is generated in Code Climate format and allows GitLab CI/CD to display the violations in the Code Quality report.

 ## Installation